tool-star/tool-star.github.io/README.md

 1. Visit the website in a supported browser
 2. Look for the "Add to Home Screen" prompt
 3. Follow the installation instructions
-4. Access CalBurn directly from your device's home screen
+4. Access Calories Burn directly from your device's home screen

 ## 🔒 Security